Why might the gut be our ticket to optimum health?

 So, what’s on the menu tonight?

 Whatever you do, try to aim for spread and balance.
 Look for a diet that delivers plenty of colour.
-That in turn will deliver a broad array of essential nutrients, vitamins and minerals.
+That in turn will deliver a broad array of essential nutrients, vitamins and minerals and really is the ticket to optimum health.
 Also, it just makes life more exciting!
 Where is the fun in sitting down to the same meal day in, day out?

 And, as the nurses always say, keep up your fluids.